KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Bodhisattva of compassion, redeemer of all sentient beings.

 **Function**
-Radiant archetype of harmonic presence,
+Radiant archetype of integrative presence,
 healer of fragmentation through love.

 **Zenetist Placement**